Last Updated: 21 August, 2023

 Wearing of masks is now voluntary in public spaces.
 The Ministry of Public Health recommends that people still wear masks in crowded or poorly ventilated places.
 Private institutions (shops, transport, etc.) have the right to retain mask mandates, and government buildings are likely to retain the mask-wearing rule for now.
 The skytrain and underground have retained the rule.

-Vietnam is now open for international tourists (as from March 15th).
-All travellers will be able to enter the country without quarantine and will be able to travel freely throughout the country regardless of vaccination status.
+All travellers will be able to enter Vietnam without quarantine and will be able to travel freely throughout the country regardless of vaccination status.
 No pre- or on-arrival Covid testing is required.

-The country also resumes 15-day visa exemption for 13 countries: Germany, UK, Northern Ireland, France, Italy, Spain, Russia, Japan, South Korea, Denmark, Norway, Finland and Belarus.
-Citizens from these countries may enter Vietnam visa-free for up to 15 days, regardless of passport type and entry purpose.
-This exemption is supposed to be in place from 15 March, 2022 until 14 March, 2025.
+The country also extended visa exemption from 15 days to 45 days for citizens from 13 countries: Germany, UK, Northern Ireland, France, Italy, Spain, Russia, Japan, South Korea, Denmark, Norway, Finland and Belarus.
+Citizens from these countries may enter Vietnam visa-free for up to 45 days, regardless of passport type and entry purpose.

 As ever, if you have any further questions, don’t hesitate to reach out to our teams for the latest info.